AlexVanLeyen/book-catalog/README.md

 ## Todo

 Items to complete:
-- testing with Jest.
+- Testing with Jest.
-- front-end querying data from backend.
+- Front end querying data from the back end.
-- further simplify bootup of application.
+- Simplify bootup of application.
-- attaching a database (To Confirm)
+- Attaching a database (To Confirm)
-- containerization (To Confirm)
+- Containerization (To Confirm)